-Your teacher/tutor will provide you with information about how to approach each assignment task and the referencing requirements for each of those tasks.
+Your teacher/tutor will provide information about how to approach each assignment task and the referencing requirements for each task.
 Ask them any questions you have before the due date.

 If you need help with academic writing, contact TAFE's learning support or upload your work to Studiosity to get feedback.